charitra1022/Stark-The-Personal-Assistant/README.md

 ---

 ## About the directories and files
-1. There is a *resources* folder which contains all the important files such as audio, images, etc. for the proper functioning of **Stark**.
+1. *'resources'* - This folder contains all the important files such as audio, images, etc. for the proper functioning of *Stark*.
-2. **main.py** is the main python script that contains all the code for running Stark.
+2. *'main.py'* - This is the main python script that contains all the code for running Stark.
-3. *requirements.txt* is just a simple file that contains the instructions for installation of the required packages and modules.
+3. *'requirements.txt'* - This is just a simple txt file that contains the instructions for installation of the required packages and modules.